Please update your Flash player to see this menu.

 2.)
 Corona: Promenade Shops at Dos Lagos, a recently-opened example of the new outdoor "Main-Street" style malls, this time in Corona, California.
 Restaurants and a new Krikorian Theater make Dos Lagos a place to relax as well as to shop.

 3.)
-Montclair: The Montclair Plaza Mall is one of the oldest malls in metro LA, but is still looking great inside--check out its recent upgrade.
-It's also a supremely convenient mall for shoppers heading into So Cal along Interstate 10.
+Montclair: The Montclair Place Mall (formerly called Montclair Plaza) is one of the oldest malls in metro LA, but it's still looking great inside--thanks to periodic upgrades.
+It's also a supremely convenient mall for shoppers living along the Interstate 10 corridor.

 4.)
 Moreno Valley: The Moreno Valley Mall is a convenient shopping mall located directly to the side of the 60 Freeway.
 Can't find what you want among its moderately-priced stores?
 No problem; the mall is surrounded by a number of other shopping centers.
 A popular Harkins theater makes the Moreno Valley mall a destination for entertainment, as well.

 5.)
-Ontario: The Ontario Mills Mall is consistently very popular with our readers.
-It's huge, modern, and climate-controlled...plus it offers shoppers a mix of both factory outlet stores plus "regular" retail shops.
-And, some find Ontario Mills an ideal place to find restaurants and entertainment...even if they don't enjoy shopping at all!
+Ontario: The Ontario Mills Mall is consistently busy, and you can see plentiful numbers of cars parked in its enormous parking lots as you pass by on I-10...especially on weekends It's huge, modern, and climate-controlled...plus it offers shoppers a mix of both factory outlet stores plus "regular" retail shops.
+And in addition, some find Ontario Mills an ideal place to enjoy restaurants and entertainment...even if they don't enjoy shopping at all!

 6.)
 Palm Desert: One of the most popular malls in greater Palm Springs is the attractive Westfield Palm Desert mall.
 Despite the desert heat, you'll shop in cool, air-conditioned comfort here...and you'll enjoy a good mix of popular retail brands, along with movies and eateries.